Wasswaishaq123/MenusandpanelsTask4/README.md

-# MenusandpanelsTask4
+# Menusandpanels
-Creating a Java Swing Application that includes JPanels and a JMenu.
+This a Java Swing Application that includes JPanels and a JMenu.